 Insurance: It is the amount of money you have to spend each year before your insurance starts to cover your medical expenses.

 Out-of-Pocket Maximum: The out-of-pocket limit is the absolute maximum amount of money you will spend each year, including your co-insurance after you’ve hit your Insurance amount.

 Patient Payment Plan: Parasail helps patients cover large medical bills from high Insurance s and co-insurance by finding them fixed-rate loans that typically have better interest rates than most credit cards.
 So you can buy a plan with lower premiums and still be able to cover higher Insurance s if you ever need to.

-Coinsurance: The patient is likely be responsible for paying co-insurance after you hit your Insurance , which usually can differs from 10% – 40% of your pharmacy medical billing and also depending on your plan.
+Coinsurance: The patient is likely responsible for paying co-insurance after you hit your Insurance, which usually can differ from 10% – 40% of your pharmacy medical billing and also depending on your plan.